 - Why, despite years of harmonization, are there still such significant variations in asylum recognition rates across European countries for applicants from the same groups?

 The course will provide students with an in-depth understanding of asylum law and asylum procedures.
 It will further enable students to critically reflect on and apply different evidentiary standards, interrogation methods and concepts related to asylum credibility.
-The focus on simulations and adjudicating real cases will finally help students acquire practical skills and general training on issues of legal procedures and adjudication.
+The focus on practice and experimental learning will finally help students acquire practical skills and general training on issues of legal procedures and adjudication.

 The course provides students with:

 - Detailed knowledge of asylum law in a Danish and European context

 - A deeper understanding of asylum procedures and procedural standards